flutter/packages/packages/go_router/doc/navigation.md

 ## Imperative navigation
 GoRouter can push a screen onto the Navigator's history stack using `context.push()`, and can pop the current screen via `context.pop()`.
-However, imperative navigation is known to cause issues with the browser history.
+In web, imperative navigation does not update the url bar.

 To learn more, see [issue
 #99112](https://github.com/flutter/flutter/issues/99112).